 When you have found a promising title, how do you know where to find it?
-At the bottom of the title's brief record is a bar labeled "Show Available Copies" with a number.
+At the bottom of the title's brief record is a bar labeled "Click to show holdings".
 Click anywhere on this bar to open it.

-This Availability widget gives you details on which Library has the item, the item's Call Number, Material Type and Status.
+This holdings widget gives you details on which Library has the item, the item's Call Number, Material Type, Status and Item Holds information.
 Status is very important as it will let you know if the item has been checked out, or if it's on hold or on reserve.
 In the example below, the item's status is Stacks which means it is available to check out.